jmswaney/thesis/source/09_introduction.md

 In this description of the brain at various length scales, two broad strategies for studying overall brain function begin to emerge naturally.
-One is a bottom-up approach, in which cellular details such as electrophysiological properties, RNA transcript expression levels, and subcellular structures are emphasized.
-These details are often used to sub-categorize cells in the hopes that given the functional role of these subtypes, we may be able to understand how they are wired together [@Lake2016].
-Using an analogy to a electrical circuit board, bottom-up approaches based on cellular sub-typing are analogous to trying to understand how a circuit board works by first identifying its electrical components.
+One is a bottom-up approach, in which cellular details such as electrophysiological properties, gene expression levels, and subcellular structures are emphasized.
+These details are often used to sub-categorize cells in the hopes that given the functional roles of these subtypes, we may be able to understand how they are wired together [@Lake2016].
+That is, bottom-up approaches based on cellular sub-typing are analogous to trying to understand how a circuit board works by first identifying its electrical components.
 Another strategy is a top-down approach, in which the functional associations of each brain region, anatomical variations, and large-scale patterns in electrical activity (also known as "brain waves") are emphasized [@LopesdaSilva1991].
 By taking a more holistic view of the brain, top-down approaches hope to address how the brain works as a complete system through the interaction of different brain regions.
 However, studying the brain as a complete system has proven to be experimentally challenging due to its scale and multiscale intrinsic complexity.

 Recent advances in brain atlases allow neuroscience researchers to use bottom-up and top-down strategies in tandem, which has been very useful [@Nowinski2017].